Psychology BSc (Hons)

 What can I do on completion of my course?

 Once you have successfully completed your BSc (Hons) Psychology course, you will be in a position to consider a wide range of careers.
-Psychological knowledge and its associated research skills are highly regarded by employers and have a range of applications, for example in industry, commerce, health and social studies
+Psychological knowledge and its associated research skills are highly regarded by employers and have a range of applications, for example in industry, commerce, health, marketing, research, and human resource management.

 Is there more information available online?